 Some concluding remarks

 History does not repeat itself.
 Lessons of past failures and success are not readily applicable in the future.
 Yet, historical insight into the development of mobile TEEs helps us to comprehend comparable systems of today.
-In particular, despite the convergence between the PC and mobile worlds, the different approaches to platform security architecture still manifest the legacy of path dependencies.
+In particular, despite the convergence between the PC and mobile worlds, the different approaches to platform security architecture still manifest the legacy of the past: The technological paths once taken create dependencies over time and continue shaping the framework in which the security engineers operate today.

 In addition, the constitutive role of only a few dedicated security professionals in just one company in the development and establishment of an international standard demonstrates the malleability of technological systems when they are still under construction.